AyahTech/MASAR/README.md

 -  **Adaptive Learning Path** — content, difficulty, and pacing adjust to each student in real time
 -  **Multi-Agent System** — an orchestrator (LLM) coordinates specialized Diagnostic, Content, and Engagement agents
 -  **Companion Chat** — a conversational AI companion available throughout the course

+Future Features:
 -  **Lecturer Analytics Portal** — engagement trends and at-risk-student flags for instructors
 -  **Secure Data Handling** — student data stored in an encrypted, access-controlled cloud database
 -  **Local Context (Roadmap)** — future support for the Omani dialect and locally-tuned AI